-- 1.1 Prior to shipment, every valve is wrapped in a plastic bag that is sealed so that every Quadrant valve is protected from intrusion of dust and other foreign objects into valve bore during transit.
-Do not remove the valve from the bag until the valve is ready to be mounted. - 1.2 For valve storage, a dust free place is recommended.
+- 1.1 Prior to shipment, blind covers are placed on the inlet and outlet of each Quadrant valve for protection from mechanical damage as well as for prevention of intrusion of dust and other foreign objects into the valve bore during transit.
+Do not remove these end protectors before valves are mounted. - 1.2 For valve storage, a dust free place is recommended.
 Care should always be taken to avoid damaging stems.
-Placing valves directly
+Placing valves directly on the ground or concrete floor is not

-- on the ground or concrete floor is not recommended.
+- recommended.
 Under no circumstances should valves be stored outdoors.
-Valves are shipped in the open position to protect the ball surface. - 1.3 When moving with a crane, valves should be positively rigged around valve bodies.
+Valves are shipped in the open position to protect the ball surface. - 1.3 When moving with a crane, valves should be positively rigged around valve bodies and end flanges.
 In no case should the crane wire be in direct contact with valve stems or operational gears. - 1.4 The valve must never be stored in the partially open position.
 The soft seat can be damaged if the valve is left partially open for long periods.
 It is recommended that the valve be stored in the full open position to protect the ball and seats.